kevintpeng/Learn-Something-Every-Day/Web-Development-Concepts/SQL.md

 `char()` (max 255 bytes), `varchar()` (no max), `number()` (size specifies # of digits), `date`, `number(size,d)` (d specifies # of decimal points.

 #### Constraints
 A rule associated with a column that the data entered must follow.
-A `UNIQUE` constraint specifies that no two records can share a value. `NOT NULL`, `PRIMARY KEY` defines unique identifier.
+A `UNIQUE` constraint specifies that no two records can share a value. `NOT NULL`, `PRIMARY KEY` defines unique identifier (like `id` fields).

 ### Inserting into Table
 ```SQL